krasserm/krasserm.github.io/_posts/2023-04-03-visual-chatgpt-search.md

 ## Visual ChatGPT

-A good example is Visual ChatGPT \[2\], a ChatGPT application that enables users to interact with ChatGPT not only via text but also images.
+A good example of an augmented LLM is Visual ChatGPT \[2\].
+It enables users to interact with ChatGPT not only via text but also images.
 For image processing and generation it integrates visual foundation models (VFMs) as external tools.
 The language model learns usage of VFMs and handling of image data via prompting.
 Prompts are managed by a central component, the Prompt Manager, which also mediates information exchange between ChatGPT and VFMs: